chef/chef/DOC_CHANGES.md

 The weekday attribute now accepts the weekday as a symbol, e.g. :monday or :thursday.

 The new time attribute takes special time values specified by cron as a symbol, such as :reboot or :monthly.

+### SSL Verification Warnings

+Chef 11.12 emits verbose warnings when configured to not verify SSL certificates.
+Though not verifying certificates is currently the default setting, this is unsecure and a future release of Chef will change the default setting so that SSL certificates are verified.

+Users are encouraged to resolve these warnings by adding the following to their configuration files (client.rb or solo.rb):

+`ssl_verify_mode :verify_peer`

+This setting will check that the certificate presented by HTTPS servers is signed by a trusted authority.
+By default, the on-premises Enterprise Chef and Open Source Chef server use a self-signed certificate that chef-client will not be able to verify, which will result in SSL errors when connecting to the server.
+To check SSL connectivity with the server, users can use the `knife ssl check` command.
+If the server is configured to use an untrusted self-signed certificate, users can configure chef-client to trust the remote server by copying the server's certificate to the `trusted_certs_dir`.
+The `knife ssl fetch` command can be used to automate this process; however, `knife` is not able to determine whether certificates downloaded with `knife ssl fetch` have been tampered with during the download, so users should verify the authenticity of any certificates downloaded this way.

+If a user absolutely cannot enable certificate verification and wishes to suppress SSL warnings, they can use HTTP instead of HTTPS as a workaround.
+This is highly discouraged.
+If some behavior of Chef prevents a user from enabling SSL certificate verification, they are encouraged to file a bug report.